 - Salvage priorities

-- Salvage procedures for the removal of items (grab sheets)
+- Grab sheets (procedures for the removal of items)

-- Arrangements for the longer-term storage or treatment of salvaged material.
+- Arrangements for the longer-term storage or treatment of damaged objects

-There are many ways to present priority object information such as in list format, large scale floor plans with object information added.
-Choose which ever works best for your organisation.
+There are many ways to present such information.
+Choose a presentation that works best for your organisation.

 - A floor plan with the room of the priority item highlighted clearly along with a close up of the exact location within the room.

 - A photograph of the item is added along with details of how to remove the object, including manual handling instructions and equipment requirements.

 To help salvage teams identify objects quickly, a simple description is sometimes more useful than the proper object title; for example (see image) we refer to the Grey Teal (Anas gracilis), simply as a taxidermy duck, which is what most people would identify with.
 If a room is filled with similar items all of significant value, however daunting the task may be, it is still worth sorting them into an order of removal.